 Also, please note that if you deleted the mp4 file from your HDD storage, unfortunately, chances for its recovery are quite low.
 And it’s almost certainly impossible to recover deleted video files from an SSD drive.

 Now, create a backup image of the whole memory card.
-Please note that file format must be .img not .iso.
+Please note that image type must be .IMG, not .ISO.
 You can use any appropriate software for this, for example USB Image Tool.

 Upload the image file to a file sharing service, such as Google Drive and email us a link to it.
 Our video engineers will analyze the image of your memory card and will try to recover the video file for you.

-We hope this guide helped you to fix your corrupted mp4 file.
-If not, please email us and our engineers will try to fix the video for you.
+We hope this guide will help you to fix corrupted mp4 video files.
+If not, please email us and our engineers will try to repair the video for you.